djreiss/cMonkeyNwInf/README.md

 e.coeffs <- runnit.wrapper.halo( e, cv.choose="min+4se", tf.groups=999, alpha=0.8, n.boot=1, tau=10,
                                   r.cutoff=2, r.filter=0.8, weighted=T, aic.filter=25, plot=F )

+(Don't mind the 'halo' in the name of this function - that is historical only.)
 This will take a while (30 minutes - 2 hours depending on your computer).